vmware-tanzu/application-accelerator-samples/where-for-dinner/README.md

 * State (Redis)
 * Security (oAuth and Tanzu AppSSO)

 Along with Spring Cloud Stream, CloudEvents and Knative eventing are supported as an alternative deployment option with a small change in application dependencies (but no source code changes).
-This alternative deployment method also supports KNatvie scale to zero as well as auto scaling.
+This alternative deployment method also supports Knatvie scale to zero as well as auto scaling.

 The default application configuration supports static out of the box data sets; however, is also contains options to configure alternative data sources.
 Lastly, the asynchronous messaging model supports the ability to add applications to the extend functionality.